jamesmcnamara/tiger/README.md

 Although we fixed one conflict, another arose regarding left brackets and ids.
 This was easily fixed as we want our parser to shift when it sees a left bracket after an id rather than reduce.

+The next major s/r conflict was the dangling else problem.
+If we read the statement `if 1 then if 2 then 3 else 4`, we want it to be equivalent to `(if 1 then (if 2 then 3 else 4))`.
+This was solved by setting the precedence of else to be higher than if making it bind to the nearest if.